Who we are Ross Gower Group Limited ("Ross

 Explanation of our service Our service includes helping you determine your insurance needs, arranging your insurance cover with various insurers to meet your requirements and helping you with any ongoing changes you have to make.
 As part of our service we will also assist you with any claim you need to make.
 In arranging your insurance we deal with a number of insurers, details of these will be advised to you when we discuss your individual requirements, prior to your commitment to proceed.

-Scope of Advice Ross Gower is licensed to advise on Term Insurance and General Insurance Products.
+Scope of Advice Ross Gower is licensed to advise on General Insurance Products.

 Market Security We offer placement of insurance with regulated insurers / companies, using public information, including that produced by recognised rating agencies.
 However we will not in any circumstances act as an insurer nor will we guarantee solvency of any insurer or market used for your requirements.
 The decision regarding the suitability of any insurer or market rests with you.